damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

     >
     > Free shipping: [Enter free shipping code]

-1. [ ] Hiring Manager: The day of introducing the new team member on the team call, test the audio and review the three questions again 15 minutes before the team call call starts.
+1. [ ] Hiring Manager: The day of introducing the new team member on the team call, test the audio and review the three questions (what did you do before this?, why did you join GitLab?, what do you do in your free time?) again 15 minutes before the team call call starts.
 1. [ ] People Ops: Inform the hiring manager about the hire by announcing in general chat channel 'X has joined GitLab!'
 1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.